akalinow/fuw-nn4omtf/README.rst

 * possibility of dumping model, getting pure varables in bytes or whatever
 * test and compare procedure
 * upgrade statistics collection
+* analytics feature (at least for input) - preview of weigths and activation patterns => understanding of learned features

 --------------

 Any questions?
 Please, send me an email. :)